TeskaLabs/asab-webui/doc/datatable/datatable.md

 Optional properties:
 1) `color` - string which represent color from bootstrap which will be applied to button (i.e `primary`, `danger` and etc.)
 2) `header` - string which is placed as header of dropdown menu
+3) `split` - object which defines if dropdown should be splitted.
+It should contain property `onClick` and can also contain other props which will be propagated to `Button` component of `reactsrap`.

 Property `item` also have properties which should be defined:
 1) `text` - title of the item in dropdown